Mental Health Check: 6 Tips for Weathering Another Pandemic Winter

-She recommends that rather than resolutions, “which we tend to break anyway,” a one-word theme can act as a guide for the year.
-For example, momentum could apply to making more effort to date or getting more exercise by simply moving more.
+She recommended that rather than resolutions, “which we tend to break anyway,” a one-word theme can act as a guide for the year.
+For example, momentum could apply to making more effort to date or getting more exercise by moving more.

 Gratitude Goes a Long Way

-Although it may not seem intuitive after the year we’ve had, gratitude is a good choice for a theme.
-As Rafuse points out, giving thanks more frequently does us good on multiple fronts.
+Although it may not seem intuitive after the year — now two — we’ve had, gratitude is a good choice for a theme.
+As Rafuse pointed out, giving thanks more frequently does us good on multiple fronts.

 Start small, maybe five minutes a day.
 Think about or write down who or what makes you feel grateful.
 And think small as well.
 Gestures, like someone holding open the door for you at the grocery store or a stranger in front of you at the drive-through paying for your order, mean even more right now.

 “It shows connection.
-And right now we are starving for connection, so little things we can do to get that connection are really important,” Rafuse says.
+And right now we are starving for connection, so little things we can do to get that connection are really important,” said Rafuse.

 Time to Reinvent the Wheel